earthspecies/library/howto_add_a_new_dataset_to_the_library.md

 *   Do the labels follow a consistent format, or are there any issues?
 *   When you work on the preprocessed data, is it easy to load everything up?

-For a set of guidelines for what an ML ready dataset might look like, please consult [this document](https://archive.org/details/earth-species-project).

 The results of this phase should be:

-*   preprocessed dataset
+*   the preprocessed dataset
 *   a notebook portraying and explaining the rationale behind the steps applied to the data

 ## Dataset uploaded to Internet Archive

 *   Package the dataset using this `zip -qr <name_of_archive>.zip annotations.csv <directory_to_include>` command.
-*   upload to Internet Archive adding to the [Earth Species Project collection](https://archive.org/details/earth-species-project) (include any relevant information as metadata, such as data license, etc)
+*   upload to Internet Archive, include any relevant information as metadata, such as data license, etc

-## Create notebooks demonstrating how to download and work with the dataset

-## Next steps

-*   Add a ‘future work/potential next steps’ section to your README so that future collaborators can extend your work!
-If your models have room for growth, spell out the avenues down which people can explore and progress the research!
-If you have an abundance of ideas, be sure to jot them down so that you may inspire other people to pick up where you left off!

 Congratulations!
-Now that you have submitted the PR, you can continue adding models and sharing your findings with the research community!
+The next step is to submit a PR, to continue adding models and sharing your findings with the research community!
 Thank you for all your fantastic work!